HarryHenryGebel/code-challenge/CodeSignal/README.md

 compare it to the solution provided here.
 If you feel you are completely stumped you should read my discussion of the problem, and then see if you can complete it yourself with that help.
-My solution is also provide both with and without commentary.
+My solution is also provided both with and without commentary.
 You should not look at these solutions unless you have completely given up on solving the problem.

 Finally, a small bit of self-promotion.
-If you feel my solution, or any other solution found on this repository, is more understandable than the current top voted solutions, please up-vote it.
+If you feel my solution, or any other solution found on this repository is more understandable than the currently top-voted solutions, please up-vote it.
 Let's try to get the opaque, barely readable solutions knocked off the top of the leaderboards on the code challenge web sites.